Personnel Advisory Board

 This position performs a variety of duties in support of the library including shelving library materials, processing new library cards, and checking books and materials in and out.

 PRIMARY JOB TASKS:

-• Greet visitors; answers telephone and e-mail requests; assists customer or refers to appropriate personnel.
+• Greets visitors; answers telephone and e-mail requests; assists customers or refers to appropriate personnel.

-• Assists patrons in the location, referral, and selection of materials and related information; assists patrons in troubleshooting basic hardware issues on public computers; assists patrons with basic internet and popular software navigation.
+• Assists patrons in the location, referral, and selection of materials and related information.

 • Conducts circulation activities including charging and discharging materials, accepts payments for fines, lost and damaged items.